Aliases for RBBP7 Gene

 This protein is a ubiquitously expressed nuclear protein and belongs to a highly conserved subfamily of WD-repeat proteins.
 It is found among several proteins that binds directly to retinoblastoma protein, which regulates cell proliferation.
 The encoded protein is found in many histone deacetylase complexes, including mSin3 co-repressor complex.
 It is also present in protein complexes involved in chromatin assembly.
 This protein can interact with BRCA1 tumor-suppressor gene and may have a role in the regulation of cell proliferation and differentiation.
 Two transcript variants encoding different isoforms have been found for this gene. [provided by RefSeq, Nov 2010]

 GeneCards Summary for RBBP7 Gene

 RBBP7 (RB Binding Protein 7, Chromatin Remodeling Factor) is a Protein Coding gene.
 Diseases associated with RBBP7 include Retinoblastoma and Wilms Tumor Susceptibility-5.
-Among its related pathways are Regulation of nuclear SMAD2/3 signaling and Activated PKN1 stimulates transcription of AR (androgen receptor) regulated genes KLK2 and KLK3.
+Among its related pathways are Activated PKN1 stimulates transcription of AR (androgen receptor) regulated genes KLK2 and KLK3 and Cellular Senescence.
 GO annotations related to this gene include RNA binding.
 An important paralog of this gene is RBBP4.

 UniProtKB/Swiss-Prot for RBBP7 Gene